 - MSG with accessories for biology use; may be able to use another glove box or glove bag if and only if the interior can be sterilized and fits the Cassette

-- Video of the flow path change out and culture injection
+- Video/Photos of the flow path change out

-Gas Canister Assembly Change out: Crew removes the replacement assembly from ambient stowage.
-The spent canister assembly is removed from the Bioculture System and then the replacement canister assembly is slid into and connected to the Bioculture System.
-The spent canister assembly is placed into ambient stow for return
+- Gas Canister Assembly Change out: Crew removes the replacement assembly from ambient stowage.
+The spent canister assembly is removed from the Bioculture System and the replacement canister assembly is slid into and connected to the Bioculture System.
+The spent canister assembly is placed into ambient stow for return.

 - The Crew transfers Cassettes into the MSG per the crew procedures.
 A total of four Cassettes will be processed per session.
 All Cassette access operations are conducted in the MSG.
 The cover of one Cassette is removed, flow path is accessed and then the sample-containing RNALater bag (bag will be marked for identification) will be cut out and then transferred to MELFI.
 The Cassette cover is put back on to the Cassette base, and then the Cassette is returned to the Bioculture System docking station.